deltasig/sphinx/src/Dsp.Web/Documents/Updates.md

 - Fixed a bug where people on iPhone could not fill out the donation form because the iPhone wasn't letting them enter hyphens.
 - Moved the "updates" and "External site" links to the "Website" grouping to make more room and in anticipation for a "report an issue" link.
 - Fixed a bug where people's profile pictures weren't showing up on the laundry schedule.
+- Fixed a bug where Nathan Weidner's existence was preventing the roster CSV download from working - good times.

 ---